joshday/OnlineStats.jl/docs/Stochastic Gradient Methods.md

 - `PoissonRegression`
     - Maximizes the poisson regression loglikelihood.
     - This is unstable with SGD.
-It is recommended you use Proxgrad or RDA.
+It is recommended you use ProxGrad or RDA.

 - `QuantileRegression(τ)`
     - Predict the conditional τ-th quantile of `y` given `X`